 Abstract-An extensive evaluation on the system performance of a conventional LTE wide beam tri-sector site network exploiting 3GPP Rel.
 10 advanced closed loop MIMO transmission techniques (CL-MIMO) with that of a Higher Order Sectorized (HOS) network has been carried out.
 The investigation emphasizes on a system performance assessment under realistic conditions.
 These include a real MCS link adaptation with HARQ processes, adaptive scheduling algorithms, standardized CL-MIMO with the corresponding feedback mechanism and antenna characteristics as parameterized by the antenna manufacturers.
-The basics of HOS is first explained on the basis of a simple single transmit antenna system per sector.
-Antenna diversity is then included in the system.
+The fundamentals of HOS is first explained on the basis of a simple single transmit antenna system per sector.
+Then antenna diversity is introduced into the system.
 System performance comparison for a practical network with a fixed number of transmit antenna elements per site (24 Tx antenna elements/site) is carried out for various network layouts applying either MIMO and/or HOS.
-For the latter 2 variants of deployments are considered: hardsectorization, where multiple antenna elements with narrower beam width are used to cover smaller sub-sectors and softsectorization, in which fixed beam forming by means of precoding weights applied on an antenna array is exploited for sector forming.
-Constrain to Rel.
-10 feedback mechanism, numerical results indicate advantages in deploying HOS over CL-MIMO usage, provided that antennas with suitable pattern characteristics or enough antenna elements (> 4) to form virtual sectors are available.
+For the latter 2 variants of deployments are considered: hard-sectorization, where multiple antenna elements with narrower beam width are used to cover smaller sub-sectors and soft-sectorization, in which fixed beam forming by means of pre-coding weights applied on an antenna array is exploited for sector forming.
+Constraint to Rel.
+10 feedback mechanism, numerical results indicate advantages in deploying HOS over CL-MIMO usage, provided that large antenna array with suitable pattern characteristics for forming virtual sectors are available.

-I. Introduction
+I. INTRODUCTION

 When it is required to increase capacity the service providers have several options: to densify the network like done with HetNet and small cells or to use new spectrum.
 These are efficient but expensive responses.
-Massive MIMO are other altenatives which promise huge gains but still expensive.
+Massive MIMO is another altenative which promises huge gains but is still expensive.
 Another strategy is to maximize the capacity utilization of the existing spectrum in macro cell networks by practical techniques and efficient algorithms.
 As such, higher order sectorization (HOS) aims at spectrum reuse by splitting a sector in 2 or multiple sub-sectors.
 The following questions are raised: how much from the expected spectrum reuse gain can be harvested in an operational network?
-Considering the today standard of multiple antenna elements system and the sophisticated standardized CL-MIMO, what are the most beneficial techniques to be deployed given a fixed number of transmit antenna elements per site in the network?
+Considering todays standard of multiple antenna element systems and the sophisticated standardized CL-MIMO, what are the most beneficial techniques to be deployed given a fixed number of transmit antenna elements per site in the network?

-The HOS idea is already known in UMTS/WCDMA standard and can be found in some standard works and publications [5], [6], [7].
-In [4] the authors investigated the performance of a downlink LTE system when going from 3- to 6-sector site in either horizontal or vertical direction for a large range of inter-site distance (ISD) for urban and rural scenario.
-For urban macro scenario a inhouse ray based statistical channel model is used for the simulation and for the rural scenario simply path loss propagation model is considered.
-In [10] the authors compared the mean user throughput of a 12-sector site network equipped with single transmit antenna to the performance of a conventional 4Tx antenna tri-sector site network performing MU-MIMO techniques.
+The HOS idea is already known in the UMTS/WCDMA standard and can be found in some standard works and publications [1], [2], [3].
+In [4] the authors investigated the performance of a downlink LTE system when going from

+3- to 6-sector sites in either horizontal or vertical direction for a large range of inter-site distances (ISD) for urban and rural scenarios.
+For the urban macro scenario an inhouse ray based statistical channel model is used for the simulation and for the rural scenario a simple path loss propagation model is considered.
+In [5] the authors compared the mean user throughput of a 12-sector site network equipped with single transmit antennas to the performance of a conventional 4Tx antenna tri-sector site network performing MU-MIMO techniques.
 Results were analytically obtained.
-As in most of the publications important features of an operational system like feedback and real MCS adaptation were also omitted in [4] and [10].
+As in most of the publications important features of an operational system like feedback and real MCS adaptation were also omitted in [4] and [5].